zoglauer/nn-response-approximation/README.md

 ```
 python3 run.py
 ```
-This will show two windows, one with the reference cone sections and one with the learned cone sectios.
+This will show two windows, one with the reference cone sections and one with the learned cone sections.
+Good results are reached after ~10,000 iterations.
 Press Ctrl-C 3 times to stop the training process.